An Airbnb Tour of Iceland

 If you are going to be spending time outside waiting to see the Aurora Borealis, then be absolutely sure to wrap up warm as it gets dangerously cold at night.
 Dress in layers and bring a thermal underlay like this one from Amazon which I used.
 It quite honestly saved my life in Iceland and you should not visit without buying yourself a set.

 One of the best ways to experience Iceland is to rent a vehicle and drive around the whole country in your very own Icelandic Roadtrip.
 Renting cars in Iceland can get expensive and then you also need to find a budget for accommodation.

 Therefore, a great option is to hire out one of the many camper vans listed on Air B n B!
 Granted, they are not the most luxurious camper-vans on the road but they are comfortable enough and absolutely awesome value for money.
 Besides that, I promise you that having the absolute freedom to drive around this magical land, and stop for the night absolutely ANYWHERE YOU LIKE is well worth forgoing a few home comforts for!

 A full blown, self-guided road tour of Iceland is definitely still a travel dream of mine.
 If you get the chance to do it, do it.
-If you are driving in Iceland, be sure to check weather conditions before your journey and to make sure you have the correct vehicle type, and the right tires for the road conditions; Iceland in a camper van is rewarding, but not for the feint hearted!
+If you are driving in Iceland, be sure to check weather conditions before your journey and to make sure you have the correct vehicle type, and the right tires for the road conditions; Iceland in a camper van is rewarding, but not for the faint hearted!

 As well as offering awesome, affordable properties, Airbnb is also now offering Airbnb experiences.